 Drivers are reminded to look for bicycle riders before opening their doors.

-- What offence categories are having penalties increased for bicycle riders?
+- What offences have increased penalties for bicycle riders?

-- Why are fines increasing by such a large percentage?
+- Why did fines increase by such a large percentage?

 - Why is it compulsory for bicycle riders to wear helmets in NSW?

-From 1 March 2016 there will be significant increases in penalties for categories of offences committed by bicycle riders that carry high road safety risk.
+From 1 March 2016, penalties increased for categories of offences committed by bicycle riders that carry high road safety risk.
 These increases are intended to deter unsafe behaviour and bring penalties for those high risks in line with motorists.
 These categories are:

 |Riding a bicycle without wearing an approved bicycle helmet||$71||$319|